The Best of Bill Cosby

-The Best of Bill Cosby (1969) is the 12th album by Bill Cosby.
+The Best of Bill Cosby (1969) is a comedy compilation album by Bill Cosby.
+It is his 10th comedy album and 12th overall release, including two music albums he had recorded to that point.

-It is his first compilation album containing favorites from his tenure with Warner Bros.
+The album, Cosby's first compilation, presents routines taken from the comedy albums he recorded during his tenure with Warner Bros.
 Records, which had just been completed earlier that year.
 The liner notes were by David Ossman of the comedy group The Firesign Theatre.

 Track listing

 Some of the track titles on this album differ from those on the albums from which they were taken.
 Where applicable, the original titles are shown in parentheses.